StakeDAO/airdrop/README.md

 ## Gitcoin 8

-The data was indexed in Gitcoin database which is managed by an open source codebase: https://github.com/gitcoinco/web/
+The data was indexed in Gitcoin database which is managed by an open source codebase: https://github.com/gitcoinco/web/ to include the zk list which couldn't be fetched from endpoint.

 Script: